Arhythmacanthidae: Acanthocephaloides

 Found off Japan.
 The proboscis has variable 13–14 (rarely 12 or 16) hook rows of 10–12 hooks/spines (9 hooks and 3 rootless spines in 1 specimen).
 Hook and spine roots (when present) invariably simple, posteriorly directed, without manubria with the apical hook being the smallest; posterior hook largest, and reaching up to 74 um.
-The trunk is cylindrical and has spines only on the anterior portion smaller than probiscus hooks and variable in their distribution.
+The trunk is cylindrical and has spines only on the anterior portion smaller than proboscis hooks and variable in their distribution.